-The first test your doctor will perform is called an "antibody" test, to see if your body has developed antibodies to HCV.
-(Antibodies are particles your body makes to fight off infections.)
+The first test is called an "antibody" test.
+This tests looks to see if your body has developed antibodies to HCV (Antibodies are particles your body makes to fight off infections).
 This test is sometimes called an anti-HCV test.
 A positive antibody result means that, at some point in your life, you were exposed to the hepatitis C virus, and you developed antibodies to fight off the virus.
 (Another name for this antibody test is EIA.)
 But just having a positive antibody test does not mean you have chronic hepatitis C infection.

-If your hepatitis C antibody test is positive, then your doctor will perform a second test to see if you still have the hepatitis C virus in your body.
+If your hepatitis C antibody test is positive, then a second test will be done to see if you still have the hepatitis C virus in your body.
 This test is called a hepatitis C viral load test (or RNA test).
-If this test is positive, you have chronic hepatitis C, and you may eventually have health problems from the virus.
+If this test is positive, you have chronic hepatitis C and should talk to your provider about treatment.

 You do not need a liver biopsy to determine if you have hepatitis C.

 For more details about these tests, go to Understanding Lab Tests.

 Any Veteran enrolled in VA care can ask for a hepatitis C test.
 You may or may not need an appointment to get tested at your local VA medical center, as different sites have different practices.
 Your provider will give you basic information about the testing process and to answer any questions that you have about hepatitis C or the test itself.

 For more information, call your local VA medical center.
 (Click here to locate a VA health care facility near you.)

 Your health care provider may want to discuss your sexual or substance use history with you.
 This can help better assess your risk for hepatitis C. Your provider also can give you some recommendations on how to reduce your risk for getting hepatitis C or for transmitting it to others.